ann-kilzer/meloncoin/avoiding_common_attacks.md

 https://consensys.github.io/smart-contract-best-practices/tokens/

 4. Integer overflow / underflow
+I use the SafeMath library, and restrict the initial melon supply to a uint8.

   - [ ] check possible overflow on initial supply calculation
   - [x] Overflow check on internal transfer